iem-projects/pd-acre/amb/acre_amb.rst

 ----------

 In Ambisonics 3D- or 2D-audiosignal are handled as an Ambisonics signal, which in fact is a multichannel audio-signal.
-With higher orders , better spatial resolutions are provided and more channels are used.
+With higher orders better spatial resolutions are provided and more Ambisonics channels are needed.
 The channel count is calculated by the formulas ``n=(order+1)²`` for 3D and ``n=2*order+1`` for 2D.
 Therefore Ambisonics buses has to be used which are for example on 5th order 3D 36 channels.
 Until there is a snake functionality standard in Pd[snake]_ , we handle Ambisonics buses with abstraction and dynamic generated ``catch~/throw~`` and/or ``send~/receive~`` pairs to prevent excessive Pd cabling.